 Professor Grossman teaches Family Law; Wills, Trusts and Estates, and a variety of courses relating to gender and law.
 She also writes extensively about family law, particularly state regulation of marriage, for the online publication Verdict, and her articles have been frequently published in academic journals.
 Her most recent book Inside the Castle: Law and the Family in 20th Century America (with Friedman) is a comprehensive social history of family law in the United States.

-Theo Liebmann, Director of Clinical Programs and Clinical Professor of Law
+Theo Liebmann, Clinical Professor of Law and Director of Clinical Programs

 Professor Liebmann has directed the interdisciplinary Child Advocacy Clinic since its inception.
 In his capacity as attorney-in-charge, he supervises law students and mental health trainees working together to advocate on behalf of youth involved in the immigration and child welfare legal systems.
 He and his students have represented hundreds of youth in cases involving abuse and neglect, as well as delinquency, custody and guardianship matters.

-Andrew Schepard, Director of the Center for Children, Families and the Law and Professor of Law
+Andrew Schepard, Max Schmertz Distinguished Professor of Law and Director of the Center for Children, Families

 Professor Schepard is the director of the Center for Children, Families and the Law, an integrated, interdisciplinary program of research, education and public service to improve the treatment of children and families by the legal system.
 He teaches courses in, and has written many law review articles on, family law and alternative dispute resolution.